Alberta Senate Nominee Elections

 How much do Senate nominee elections cost?

-- In 2004, the Senate nominee election held in conjunction with a provincial election cost $1.6 million.
+- The Senate nominee election, held in conjunction with the 2012 provincial election, cost $2.1 million.

-- The costs are to pay for such expenses as additional guides and supplies, printing of additional forms such as ballots, additional staffing and additional advertising requirements.
+- Costs include expenses such as additional guides and supplies, printing of extra forms such as ballots, additional staffing, and supplementary advertising requirements.

-- For more information, see the Chief Electoral Officer's 2004 Provincial Senate Nominee Election Report.
+- For more information, see The Report of the Chief Electoral Officer on the Senate Nominee Election, 2012.